 How to qualify for home health care?

-Home health care is designed for people who can’t regularly make it to the doctor because they’re homebound.
+Home health care is designed for people who can’t make it to the doctor very often because they’re homebound.
 That means your regular doctor (usually a primary care physician, also known as a PCP) must certify that you have difficulty leaving home.
 Your doctor must also confirm that you need one or more of the covered services listed above.

 Medicare home health care coverage may not be enough for people who need long-term care at home.
 If you require home health care for more than eight hours a day or for seven days per week, you’ll have to pay out of pocket.